 Road trips and sunny days often go hand in hand.
 Unfortunately, that can also mean dealing with some intense heat – and we don’t mean those extra spicy crisps you picked up at the last service station.
 On hot days, cars are like greenhouses.
 But how you choose to cool your vehicle can split opinion.
 For some people, it’s as simple as cracking a window and letting the air do the rest.
 For others, noise and pollution can be off-putting.
 The alternative is to crank up the air con, but some drivers aren’t keen because of its impact on fuel consumption.

-If you find yourselves at opposite ends of this debate, then compromise.
-Choose two hours of A/C, two hours of windows down.
+Why not choose two hours of A/C, two hours of windows down.
 You could also consider keeping the A/C off on motorways, while rolling the windows up for driving through city centres and in other areas where the pollution’s higher.

 Driving can be tiring and stressful, so it’s important to have some quiet time to avoid snapping at each other.
 Embrace this and use it as an opportunity to take in your surroundings, listen to a podcast or recharge your conversational batteries.
 It’s good to leave some chat in the tank.